ShaunMaher/random-documentation/Docusaurus/Customisations.md

 }
 ```

-## Show the last author and update date on a "docs" page (Note: not working yet)
+## Show the last author and update date on a "docs" page
 In `website/docusaurus.config.js` add `showLastUpdateAuthor: true` and
 `showLastUpdateTime: true` as shown below.